crownheightsaid/mutual-aid-app/DEVELOPING.md

 ## Managing Node.js versions

 When developing, we want the version of Node.js in our `local` environment to match `staging` and `prod`, which is `12.16.*` as per Heroku's setup.

-NVM is a tool that lets you easily switch Node.js versions, which is what we recommend.
+If you don't already have a version manager, we recommend nvm, a tool that lets you easily switch Node.js versions.

 ### Installing NVM

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash

 # Verify with:
 command -v nvm

 # If you see a number, nvm is now installed!
 # Now install heroku's node version
 nvm install 12.16.1

 # Use the version
 nvm use 12.16.1
 ```